causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask166_Spring2025_Implementing_Time_Series_Forecasting_with_TensorFlow_Probability_for_Bitcoin_Prices/docker_causify_style/README.md

 ### 1. You only changed your Python code

 (and your source dir is bind-mounted into the container at runtime)
-	1. No rebuild needed — the container already “sees” your new .py files.
+	1. No rebuild needed — the container already "sees" your new .py files.
 	2. Just restart the affected services so the Python process picks up the change:

 ```bash